bfetler/project_management/README.md

 How to manage a project depends on the organization.
 + Big companies, government, 1000's of workers.
     + Break into smaller teams
-    + Teams need to communicate with each other at different phases.
+    + Teams communicate with each other at different phases.
     + Need organization.
     + Usually longer time frame.
     + *Example:* Waterfall, lots of chained dependencies.